๐งช Velora Lab: Experiment Log

 ๐ฌ Observations

-- Formed a continuous biodegradable film
+- Continuous biodegradable film formed

 - Increased flexibility compared to V1

-- Tears only under stronger force
+- Tears under stronger force

-- Slight thickness inconsistency still present
+- Slight thickness inconsistency remains

 ๐ Performance Summary